Sahil-kachhap/Expense-Tracker-Web-App/README.md

 ---

-## 🐳 Run with entire project locally with a single command
+## 🐳 Run entire project locally with a single command

 From project root: